 If you’re over the age of 50, you should try to get your RDA by eating foods with B-12 or by taking a supplement containing 25 to 100 mcg of B-12.

 Foods with vitamin B-12 include:

 - red meat

-See your doctor if you have severe side effects that do not go away once you stop taking the supplements.
-Avoid taking supplements if possible and try to get B-12 from food sources.
+See your doctor if you have bothersome side effects that don’t go away once you stop taking the supplements.
+Avoid taking supplements if possible, and try to get B-12 from food sources.